-Any grievance must be presented to the bargaining agent within twenty (20) days of occurrence.
-Within ten (10) days of notification of the grievance, the bargaining agent shall present the grievance to the appropriate supervisor.
+Any grievance must be presented to the bargaining agent within ten (10) days of occurrence.
+Within ten (10) days of notification of the grievance, the bargaining agent shall present the grievance to the Director of the Department.
 Any grievance which is not filed within these time limits shall be invalid and without further recourse.